kyrillosishak/re-SkinCancer/Markdowns/01-reproducingSkinCancer.md

 import numpy as np
 from tqdm import tqdm
 import torch.nn as nn
+import seaborn as sns
 import torch.optim as optim
-from torchvision import transforms from torch.utils.data import DataLoader, Dataset import matplotlib.pyplot as plt
+from torchvision import transforms from sklearn.metrics import confusion_matrix from torch.utils.data import DataLoader, Dataset import matplotlib.pyplot as plt
 ```